 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this market.
+Public administration is the dominant industry in this region.
 Commute by bike is the most popular way to get to work amongst Southeast Washington occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.